helderpinto/azure-wellarchitected-toolkit/security/README.md

     * [CUSTOM - NSGs must not have Outbound rules for Any destination](policy/network-nsg-outbound-anydestination-auditdeny.json) (audit/deny)
     * [CUSTOM - Only Standard SKU Public IPs are allowed](policy/network-publicip-basic-auditdeny.json) (audit/deny)
     * [CUSTOM - Subnets must be associated with a NSG](policy/network-subnet-withoutnsg-auditdeny.json) (audit/deny)
-* Implement threat protection with Azure Defender
+* Implement threat protection with Microsoft Defender for Cloud
+* Implement Azure DDoS Protection Standard (see helper article and [script](./scripts/Get-PublicIPsAssociationsToVNet.ps1) for costs estimation)
-* Implement SIEM/SOAR with Azure Sentinel
+* Implement SIEM/SOAR with Microsoft Sentinel
 * Collect and centralize audit and security logs from Azure Activity, Azure AD (incl.
 Sign-in logs), PaaS services (SQL, Key Vault) or NSG (flow logs)
 * Implement patch management with Azure Update Management
 * Promote usage of Private Link for private network-only access to PaaS resources